marko-singularity/elixir_weekend/ElixirWeekend/ClientApp/README.md

 ## Generating Dynamic `<meta>` Tags on the Server

-Since Create React App doesn’t support server rendering, you might be wondering how to make `<meta>` tags dynamic and reflect the current URL.
+Since Create React p doesn’t support server rendering, you might be wondering how to make `<meta>` tags dynamic and reflect the current URL.
 To solve this, we recommend to add placeholders into the HTML, like this:

 ```html
 <!doctype html>